-Learn to relax and calm your showing nerves with yoga breathing exercises.
+Learn to relax and calm your horse-showing nerves with yoga breathing exercises.

-I get really nervous before I show, which makes my horse tense up, too.
+I get really nervous before I show my horse, which makes my horse tense up, too.
 What are some exercises I can do to help me relax?

 From Linda Benedic, co-writer of “Yoga for Equestrians“